 Thank you for your interest in our puppies.
+We are proud preservation breeders which means we protect, promote, and preserve the high standards set forth by the French Bulldog Club of America and the AKC breed standard.
+We are members in good standing with the FBDCA and regularly participate in AKC shows and educational breeder seminars.
 On this page you will find a ton of information about our breeding program (which adheres strictly to the AKC standard), how often we breed, what to stay away from, how we care for our babies, how to find a quality Frenchies, average prices etc. For starters, we only have 1-2 litters annually that are very carefully thought out and planned in advance.
 We mainly breed for ourselves and for our AKC show colleagues in order to better the breed and present the best specimens that meet or exceed the breed standard.
-We occasionally sell the ones that are not selected as show prospects to carefully screened pet homes on a spay/neuter contract.
-If you’d like to be considered for one of our puppies we are happy to help you find what you are looking for (just a heads up…getting a quality frenchie pup takes patience).
+We occasionally sell the ones that are not selected as show prospects to carefully screened pet homes on a mandatory spay/neuter contract.
+If you’d like to be considered for one of our puppies we are happy to help you find what you are looking for (just a heads up…getting a quality Frenchie pup takes patience).
 If we do not have what you are wanting within your time frame, I have provided information throughout this website to help you make a good decision on how/where to select a quality bred & healthy Frenchie pup.

 Due to the nature of how Frenchies are bred (by artificial insemination from a reproductive specialist and then a c-section for delivery), the cost of a Frenchie or an English Bulldog is a lot higher than other puppies that are bred and whelped naturally.
 The average price from reputable breeders is currently $4,000-$5,000 that are nice quality, but I’d stay away from any breeder that charges a lot less…..this is an indication that they are not breeding correctly, according to standard, and have not done the genetic and health testing that is required, or have skimped on vet visits etc. On the flip side, I’d also stay away from price gougers that charge over $5,000-$10,000+, or breeders charging for “rare” colors.
 Rare colors are not “rare”, they are disqualifications within the breed standard which is why they are not prevalent.
 People producing these “rare” colors (blue, chocolate, black & tan, merle, solid black, solid white, blue eyes etc.), are breeding inferior diluted-recessive genetics and the dogs will have a lot of health problems, genetic problems, skin & allergy problems and typically also have sight and hearing problems either from birth or that develop later on in their life prematurely.
 There is a reason that the AKC will not allow these dogs to represent the French Bulldog breed, so beware of those breeders as well.